kurator-dev/kurator/docs/proposals/rollout/rollout.md

     // Workload of type deployment or daemonSet.
     Workload *WorkloadReference `json:"workload"`

+    // ServiceName holds the name of a service which matches the `Workload`.
+    ServiceName string `json:"serviceName"`

-    // Port of the Workload which want to test.
+    // Port of the workload's Service which traffic access.
     Port int32 `json:"port"`

-    // ServiceName holds the name of a service which selects pods with Workload.
-    ServiceName string `json:"serviceName,omitempty"`

     // Primary is the labels and annotations to add to the primary service.
     // Primary service is stable service.